 Meredith grew up in Hong Kong and moved to Park City, UT to pursue skiing.
 She is a professional skier and competes internationally.
 She instructs AMG mountaineering, ski, mountaineering, and ice climbing courses in Alaska and Utah.
 Meredith is also an EMT.

 Nic has climbed the seven summits.
 Nic also leads high altitude trips in South America and Africa.
 Originally from the farmlands of Minnesota, Nic brings his healthy appetite and attitude to mountaineering and ice climbing courses throughout Alaska.
-He has been guiding and instructing with AMG for 6 years.

 Will has climbed on 6 continents and traveled to more than 40 countries.
 He instructs IWLS mountaineering courses throughout Alaska and Argentina, in addition to a significant climbing experience around the world.He is a collector of stories and is truly “living the dream”.
 Will is also the site manager for our Skagway, AK climbing operations.